ferrucc-io/ferruccio/content/posts/altacucina.md

 Over time we also added peer (or external) review to code.

-I also specifically told everyone during onboarding that my role, other than being a collaborator, was to get rid of any blockers.
+I also specifically told everyone during onboarding that my role, other than being a collaborator and coworker, was to get rid of any blockers.

 **So stuck on a dumb bug?** Happy to help.